dcloud-ca/voidLuksSetup/README.md

 # 🚨 Project not receiving maintenance

 I no longer run Void, and have not worked on this script for some time.
-It may be out of date.
+It may be out of date and/or have unaddressed issues.

 # References
 Much of what is done in this script came almost straight from the official [Void Documentation](https://docs.voidlinux.org/installation/guides/fde.html).
 I just adapted commands where necessary to make them script-able, as well as made a number of assumptions/personal choices as to what additional configuration/utilities should be added.